Camelback Mountain, Arizona

 Getting Here: It’s a two-hour drive from Sedona to the Grand Canyon’s South Rim Visitor Center (via I-17 to Flagstaff, then 1-40 to Williams, and AZ-64 to the Grand Canyon’s South Rim Visitor Center).
 Note that you may sit in traffic as you near the entrance gate, especially if you’re visiting on a weekend.

-The Vibe: Whether you’re a first-timer or seasoned visitor, you’ll be definitely be dazzled by this magnificent natural wonder.
+The Vibe: Whether you’re a first-timer or a seasoned visitor, you’ll definitely be dazzled by this magnificent natural wonder.
 Even on a bad day, it’s magical.
-What’s more, the park is celebrating its 100th birthday this year, so there are special centennial events scheduled throughout the year.

-Where to StayHotels within the park —which include the historic El Tovar Hotel (rates from $263 per night) and the more modern Kachina Lodge (rates from $225 per night) — book up months in advance for summer and autumn stays, so plan ahead for a room with a view.
+Where to StayHotels within the park — which include the historic El Tovar Hotel and the more modern Kachina Lodge— book up months in advance for summer and autumn stays, so plan ahead for a room with a view.
 Another option is the Holiday Inn Express & Suites, which is located in nearby Grand Canyon Village.
-Rates from $200 per night.

 For Art & Design Lovers: Even if you can’t stay there, the retro log-cabin architecture of the circa-1905 El Tovar Lodge (which is located directly on the canyon’s rim), is worth a look, as is the Kachina Lodge for its beautiful midcentury exterior.
 For art and handicrafts, head to Hopi House, a Pueblo-style dwelling that has been open since 1905, located on the South Rim of the Grand Canyon.